 Cook smarter

 Why do recipes say "kosher salt to taste"?

 Because the right amount of salt depends on your ingredients, your palate, and your brand of kosher salt.
-"To taste" is more accurate than a fixed measurement — it acknowledges that seasoning is a judgment call, not a formula.
+"To taste" is more accurate than a fixed measurement.
+It acknowledges that seasoning is a judgment call, not a formula.

+Cook smarter